onqtam/onqtam.github.io/_posts/2019-12-12-pch-unity-cmake-3-16.md

 # Precompiled headers (PCH)

 ### The idea is to *precompile* a bunch of common header files
-- *precompile* means that the compiler will parse the C++ headers and save its intermediate representation (IR) into a file
-    - then when compiling sources that IR will be prepended to them - as if the headers were included
-        - the PCH is the first thing each translation unit sees
+- to *precompile* means that the compiler will parse the C++ headers and save its intermediate representation (IR) into a file, and then when compiling the ```.cpp``` files of the target that IR will be prepended to them - as if the headers were included - the contents of the PCH are the first thing each translation unit sees
 - easy to integrate - doesn't require any C++ code changes
 - ~20-30% speedup on UNIX (can be up to 50%+ with MSVC)
 - for targets with at least 10 ```.cpp``` files (takes space & time to compile)